German Propaganda Archive Calvin University

 How may I use the material?

 It is there to be used.
 However, it is copyrighted material.
 Rather than downloading it for your own site, please use a link unless you have my express permission.
 Since your site might interest me as well, please drop me an e-mail if you link to anything on the German Propaganda Archive.
-I have no claim to the images on the site.
+Although I have no claim to the originals of the images on the site, I do have rights to the images I have made for the site.

 Teachers and university faculty members may reproduce the material for use in their classes.
 Students may use it for their work as well.
 You do not need to ask permission for classroom use.